sarisp3260/DICC_ESP--ENG/README.md

 ## Contributions

 Contributions to the project are welcome!
-If you have any suggestions for improvements or new features, feel free to submit a pull request.
+If you have any suggestions for improvements or new features, feel free to submit a pull request :D.